LadyK-21/python-standard/README.md

 ## Configuration

-This project is written in `Python 3.6`.
-Unit tests are written with the `pytest` framework and coverage reports are generated using the `pytest-cov` plugin.
+This project is written in `Python 3.9`.
+Unit tests are written with the `pytest` framework and coverage reports are generated using the `pytest-codecov` plugin.

 Unit tests: `/test_index.py`